 Québec’s roughly 100 microelectronics companies focus on three main sectors, all related to outsourcing services.

 This sector is best known for its R&D on new products for international clients.

 Located in Bromont, IBM’s Québec plant is the company’s largest semiconductor assembly and testing facility in the world and its only plant in Canada.
 The facility transforms the world’s most advanced semiconductors into state-of-the-art microelectronic components, including the logic circuits that are the brain for IBM’s Watson systems.

 Montréal company Octasic is a global provider of media and wireless baseband processing silicon and software solutions for the converged carrier, enterprise and end-point communication equipment markets.

 Teledyne DALSA operates the largest silicon foundry in Canada and the fourth-largest independent foundry in the world.
 The company manufactures integrated circuits in the form of silicon wafers, primarily for combined analogue/digital applications.
 Teledyne DALSA is also a leading manufacturer of CCD (charge-coupled device) cameras and CMOSs (complementary metal oxide semiconductors).

 Manufacturing and inspection processes and systems are behind the major technological strides made in this sector over the past few years.

 C-MAC MicroTechnology is a multinational company that manufactures hybrid circuits, mainly for the energy and automotive markets.

-Esterline CMC Electronics is an international manufacturer of electronic products for the telecommunications, aviation and defence markets.
+Esterline is an international manufacturer of electronic products for the telecommunications, aviation and defence markets.
 Its Montréal facility specializes in special electronic and hybrid microcircuits, displays and custom manufacturing of complex circuit cards.

 Excelitas Technologies is a world leader in the design and manufacturing of complex products such as pulsed semiconductor lasers, photonic detectors and hybrid components for preamplifiers.